SycuroLab/metqc/README.md

 <img src="metqc_files/metqc_rulegraph.png" width="450">

+## Steps

+1) QC raw reads using fastqc and multiqc.
+This step generates an html file called `multiqc_report_raw.html` in the `results` directory.

+2) Adapter trimming using cutadapt.
+This step is optional; to disable the pipeline from running cutadapt, set the parameter `run_cutadapt = FALSE` in the config file.
+If using cutadapt, specify the adapter sequences to be trimmed in the config file.
+This step outputs trimmed sequence files to a directory called `data/trimdata/` and adds the suffix 'trim' to file names.

+3) PRINSEQ - quality filtering, dereplication, and filtering of low complexity reads.
+This step outputs filtered sequence files to a directory called `data/filtdata/` and adds the suffix 'filtered' to file names.

+4) QC on filtered reads using fastqc.

+5) Remove human reads using BMtagger.
+Specify location of reference files to be used in config file (need to specify a .bitmask file and a .srprism prefix, see config file for example).
+This step outputs sequence files of non human reads only to a directory called `data/bmtagger/` with the suffix 'nohuman'.

+6) Map reads to human reference genome using BBMap.
+This step is optional.
+Specify location of reference file in config file (need to specify a fasta file).
+This step generates two fastq files for each sample: one of reads that mapped to the human genome and one reads that did not map to the human genome.
+Files are output to a directory called `data/bbmap/` with the suffix 'mapped' and 'unmapped'.

+7) Final QC step on all files using multiqc.
+This step generates an html file called `multiqc_report_all.html` in the `results` directory.

 ## Installation

 To use this pipeline, navigate to your project directory and clone this repository into that directory using the following command: